benWindsorCode/AwsCdkExamples/README.md

 - Timed event firing every minute
 - Sqs taking the events into batches
 - Lambda reading each batch when fired

+# Project3 - API Gateway -> Lambda Backed Endpoints

+Setup of:
+- 3 different lambdas
+- API gateway with each endpoint routed via a lambda